Uvacoder/port-greweb/_posts/2013-08-20-FM-audio-api.md

 However, it's completely different than playing the two synthesizers directly into the output, again the modulator influence the frequency of the carrier and is not directly pipe into the output audio signal.

-*There is especially cool sound produced when the Modulator frequency is closed to the Carrier frequency.*
+*There is especially cool sound produced when the Modulator frequency is closed to the Carrier frequency.
+For more infos, see the <u>Finetuning</u> section.*

 ### Frequency ratios: harmonic or dissonant sounds